shettysach/shettysach.github.io/markdown/03_gemv.md

 These 32 threads execute the same instructions in lockstep.
 We can use warp operations like shuffle to let those 32 threads share values quickly without SMEM for the reduction.

-- Each thread keeps its partial sum in a register
+- Each thread keeps its partial sum in a register.

     ```python
     res = Float32(0)